wildoctopus/DeepFashionSwap/README.md

 <p align="center">
   <img src="/images/deepfashionswap.png"></p>

-    Other Ideas to for Generator are  -
+    Other Ideas/Networks to use as a Generator are  -
     1. Use of StyleGAN2 architecture, where corresponding keypoints and segmented masked part will be sent as input and Feature of Reference cloth will be given  as a Style vector.
     2. UNet architeccture can be used as a Generator Network.